 The ancient artificial lake – the Agastya tirtha reservoir – gathers the water flowing from the ravine in Badami.

-It is believed that it was built during the 575-585 AD.
+It is believed that it was built during 575-585 AD.

 It is believed to be built during the late 6th century and is dedicated to Vishnu.
 Lord Vishnu is portrayed as Trivikrama, with one foot on earth and the other directed to the north.
 One can also see Vishnu as a boar (Varaha) and Krishna avatars.

 It is also oriented towards north-south, with the main hall going up to 14.5m deep into the mountain.
-The height of the main hall approximately is 4.5m.
+The height of the main hall is approximately 4.5m.

-The monuments also contain Vishnu relics: standing Vishnu, Vishnu with a serpent, Vishnu as Narasimha (half human – half lion), Varaha, Harihara and Trivikrama avatars.
+The monuments also contain Vishnu relics: standing Vishnu, Vishnu with a serpent, Vishnu as Narasimha (half human – half lion), Varaha, Harihara, and Trivikrama avatars.
 They are as high as 4m.

-This cave stands as a Jain temple and is said to be built around 6th-7th century AD.
-It is higher than other caves, but rather less elaborate and smaller.
+This cave stands as a Jain temple and is said to be built around the 6th-7th century AD.
+It is higher than other caves but rather less elaborate and smaller.
 Still, one cannot say it is not beautiful and not rich with adornment.
-There are carvings of Tirthankara Parshavnatha with a serpent at his feet, along with a sculpture of Jain saint Mahavira in seated pose and standing Gomatesvara with creepers twisted around his legs.
+There are carvings of Tirthankara Parshavnatha with a serpent at his feet, along with a sculpture of Jain saint Mahavira in a seated pose and standing Gomatesvara with creepers twisted around his legs.